chicio/chicio.github.io/_posts/2020-05-20-dark-mode-css-sass-scss.md

 authors: [fabrizio_duroni]
 ---

 *Dark mode support has been around for quite some time.
-Let's see how you can create a light theme and a dark theme for your website that will be used based on the Operating System preference.*
+Let's see how you can create a light theme and a dark theme for your website that will be selected automatically based on the user system preference.*

 ---